You can review and update your cookie setting by clicking "Manage cookies preferences". For more information about the cookies we use, please read our

 The Nationally Accredited Mediator Training Program can be completed on its own, or in conjunction with the National Mediation Assessment.
 Both the Nationally Accredited Mediator Training Program and National Mediation Assessment must be successfully completed to obtain accreditation, under the NMAS.

-Our faculty of trainers and coaches include the most highly regarded mediation professionals in Australia and Asia.
-Since our programs 2014 implementation, we have educated over 300 mediation professionals.
+Our faculty of trainers, coaches and assessors include the most highly regarded mediation professionals in Australia and Asia.
+Since our program's 2014 implementation, we have educated over 450 mediation professionals.

-In the workshop, attendees will build on the knowledge gained from the online material by developing mediation skills through role-play and practice under the supervision and guidance of accredited mediation professionals.
+In the online workshop, you will build on the knowledge gained from the online material by developing mediation skills through role-play and practice under the supervision and guidance of accredited mediation professionals.

 The National Mediation Assessment is comprised of 1.5 days of intensive assessment together with online preparatory material.
 You will be assessed on your ability to mediate a common dispute in one role-play.
 Prior to the assessment, you will revisit the fundamentals of mediation theory with your facilitator and have the opportunity to ask any last minute questions.

-The College of Law offers customised in-house mediation training compliant with the current National Mediation Accreditation Scheme (NMAS) to organisations across Australia and internationally.
+The College of Law offers customised in-house mediation training compliant with the current National Mediator Accreditation System (NMAS) to organisations across Australia and internationally.

 For further information or to discuss your tailored mediation program, please contact The College of Law on 02 9965 7111.